Knowledgeissweet/My_Story_App/story/docs/Story_docs/docs/docs/storyapp.md

 - [Django](https://docs.djangoproject.com/en/4.0/intro/install/)
 - [Django-taggit](https://django-taggit.readthedocs.io/en/latest/getting_started.html)

-> :information_source:**Info**: This tutorial is written based on the lastest Django version at the time, which is version 4.0.6.
+> :information_source: **Info**: This tutorial is written based on the lastest Django version at the time, which is version 4.0.6.
 For the purpose of this tutorial, I will advise you install this version.

-!!! caution
+> ⚠️ **Caution
     Ensure your virtual environment is activated when installing Django-taggit.
 Failure to do so might trigger a `ModuleNotFoundError: No module named 'taggit'` when making migrations later on in the project.

 With out development environment set up, let's create our django project.